 There are many tools out there to help you with website speed.
 Try checking out Pingdom, a website speed test.
 There are dozens of website speed testing tools out there.
 Do your homework and find out which one is the best.3) On Page Optimization

-Onpage SEO can be just as important as off page optimization (link building).
+On page optimization is just as important as off page optimization (link building).
 On page optimization is the steps you perform on your own web pages to improve your website's ranking.
-There are eight crucial targets you need to direct your attention towards each month optimizing:
+There are eight crucial targets you need to direct your attention towards when working with your on page optimization:

 Each page and blog post on your e-commerce site should be optimized for a single keyword (you definitely don’t want to run into that issue of keyword cannibalization).
 To properly optimize your page, your keyword should be placed in key strategic locations.
 These include:

 4) Site Structure

 We’ve already talked about site structure (such as examining your competition and perhaps borrowing a few ideas while throwing your own twist on it to make it unique).
 Now, we’ll go more in depth.
 A site with good architecture will have a positive impact on your site’s conversions, rankings, and usability.
 To chart your website’s information architecture quickly and effortlessly, use the tool LucidChart.

 The best method is to create a “flat architecture” for your site.
 Your design should have as few clicks as possible to get visitors from the home page to the product page.
 In this manner, you can pass off the maximum amount of link juice from your home page to your product page.
 As we’ve covered earlier, link juice determines how well your site ranks.
 You want to pass off as much authority as you can from page to page.